Kathleen Basford

 Kathleen Basford (6 September 1916 – 20 December 1998) was a British botanist, with a special interest in genetics.
 She is known for discovering a form of fuchsia that was a cross between a New Zealand and Mexican fuchsia, proving this form of flower existed 20–30million years ago, before the continents had separated.

 Life

 Basford was born in Grantham in 1916 and developed her interest in botany from her nanny, Winny, who taught her how to identify types of trees and wildflowers.

 She studied at Harrogate Ladies College where biology was not on the curriculum.
 She then studied botanical drawing at an art school in Nottingham where she met Freddie Basford, a PhD chemistry student.
 They married in 1936.
 They later went on to live in Manchester and have 3 children.

+After publishing her work on fuchsia breeding, she landed a job in the Botany Department at the University of Manchester, where she worked with geneticist S. C. Harland.
+She studied her M.S on the genetic and morphogenetic effects of radiation on groundsel plant material.